 The services provided are supported by federal, state, and county grants and contracts; managed care agreements; Medicare revenues; Medi-Cal revenues, and discounted fees paid by patients.
 With a more than $42 million annual budget, WHCC offers evidence-based primary care, dental services and specialty services that are culturally and linguistically sensitive.
 The populations we focus on reaching are SPA 6 residents with incomes below 200% of the federal poverty line.

 Patients We Serve

-Approximately eighty-five percent (84.8%) of our patients live below 100% of the federal poverty level with 94 percent (93.7%) living below 200% FPL.
+Fifty-seven percent of our patients reportedly live below 100% of the federal poverty level; 67 percent reportedly live below 200% of the FPL.

 Seventy-Five percent were covered by Medi-Cal; five percent were covered by Medicare and 12 percent are uninsured.

 In 2021, WHCC served a relatively young patient population with 50 percent ages 34 years and under.
 The racial/ethnic breakdown is 48 percent Non-Hispanic/Latino and 52 percent Hispanic/Latino.
 Most of our patients were female (60%).